Split-Evolution Quantum Phase Estimation for Particle-Conserving Hamiltonians: Conclusion and outlook

 For the time evolution blocks of QPE, the leading asymptotic gains in the double-factorized chemistry model are $g_{\mathrm{CX}}^{\mathrm{count}}\simeq 2/3$, $g_{\mathrm{CX}}^{\mathrm{depth}}\simeq 3/N$, $g_{R_z}^{\mathrm{count}}\simeq 3/4$, and $g_{R_z}^{\mathrm{depth}}\simeq 3/8$, with the same scaling carrying over to $T$ metrics under a constant per-rotation synthesis cost.
 More importantly in practice, we show a $j$-dependent crossover and that even low bits can benefit from substitution.
 Both the PPP ethylene model and compiled second-order Trotter estimates across FeMoco active spaces up to (30e,30o) demonstrate this favorable trend, including synthesis and cat-CSWAP overheads.

-For the PPP ethylene model, simulations and hardware experiments on Quantinuum System Model H2 devices show phase distributions consistent with canonical QPE, and the agreement between SE-QPE and Mixed SE-QPE demonstrates the substitution in practice.
+For the PPP ethylene model, simulations and hardware experiments on Quantinuum System Model H2 devices show phase distributions consistent with canonical QPE, and the agreement between emulation of SE-QPE and Mixed-SE-QPE demonstrates the substitution in practice.
 The auxiliary registers provide useful error flags and filtering increases the probability of the dominant phase peak, from both vacuum-register and cat-register checks.
-SE-QPE extends hardware chemistry phase-estimation demonstrations to a four-qubit system register with an explicit inverse QFT.
+The split-evolution approach extends hardware chemistry phase-estimation demonstrations to a four-qubit system register with an explicit inverse QFT.

 SE-QPE trades reduced depth for extra qubits and CSWAP layers, and its most favorable depth scalings rely on architecture-dependent assumptions such as all-to-all connectivity.
 The circuit depth associated with the CSWAP layers can be reduced by parallelization at the cost of additional fan-out qubits to prepare a cat state.
 Near future work is to optimize mixed QPE and SE-QPE substitutions under device constraints, exploit early exit from reference register checks, and use the method in early fault-tolerant pipelines.
 The same primitive also supports phase-difference and gap estimation by preparing different states on the two lanes, and may also be useful beyond QPE when phase estimation appears only as a subroutine in a larger quantum algorithm.